 This bread pudding turned out absolutely amazing!
-I will say that I changed up the recipe based on personal preferences, experience and our overall results.
+II changed up the recipe based on personal preferences, experience and our overall results.

 I happened to have some Kings Hawaiian rolls that weren’t as fresh anymore.
-For any recipe that calls for bread pieces I like to use a firmer, thick bread than regular white bread to avoid sogginess.
+For any recipe that calls for bread pieces I like to use a firmer, thick bread such as french bread rather to avoid sogginess.
 And because these rolls are on the sweeter side and there is a brown sugar sauce, I reduced the amount of sugar in the bread pudding by about half.
 It was still sweet so nothing was missed but the calories!

 - 6 Kings Hawaiian Rolls (1/2 12 ct. package)

 - 1 cup half and half